decentldotland/mem-js/README.md

 ### currentFunction

-Returns the current function being used in mem-js
+Returns the current function being used

 ### setFunctionId